eBay 'millionaire' sellers in Germany and UK grow 50 percent in four years

 Other major international markets include Australia, South Korea and its cross-border business in greater China, eBay said.
 EBay is scheduled to report its second-quarter results on July 20, when it is expected to report a 3.6 percent rise in net revenue to $2.31 billion, according to Thomson Reuters data.

-Reporting by Eric Auchard; editing by Diane Craft
+(Reporting by Eric Auchard; editing by Diane Craft)